Lokman Slim: Death

 On the night of 3 February 2021, during the COVID-19 pandemic lockdown, Lokman was returning alone in his rented car to Beirut, after visiting a friend in the village of Niha, Tyre District, and was not traceable in the next hours.
 Later his car was discovered in a remote area between the villages of Addousiyeh and Tafahta in southern al Zahrani district, Sidon District, and Lokman was found dead inside it, after being shot four times in the head and once in the back.
 He was admitted to a local hospital, where he was declared dead.
 His sister said that "probably there's an ideological and political background in the assassination".

 Slim had, in the days before the killing, stated that Hezbollah supporters had been threatening him at his home and accusing him of treason.
 After the death was confirmed, Jawad Nasrallah, the son of Hezbollah's leader, tweeted: "The loss of some people is in fact an unplanned gain #notsorry".
 He later deleted the message and denied that he had been referring to Slim.
 It was part of an attack and hate campaign on social media targeting Slim.
 Hezbollah condemned the killing, denied any involvement and called for an immediate investigation.
+According to sources Hezbollah's Unit 121 was responsible for the assassination.
 DW judged that Slim was "one in a long list of killings" befalling Hezbollah's critics, and that "no one in Lebanon expects any resolution to Slim's murder".